 I am an Associate Professor and Chair of the Department of Physical Therapy.
 I have taught physical therapy at Samuel Merritt University since 2006.
 My area of expertise and scholarship is the facilitation of clinical reasoning development in learners at all professional levels.

-I've been a physical therapist for more than 20 years and my area of expertise is acute care physical therapy.
+I've been a physical therapist for 20+ years with expertise in acute care physical therapy.
 My research interests are varied, currently I have projects investigating interprofessional education and acute care preparation.
-I'm a board certified Geriatric Clinical Specialist and also have advanced certification and training in neurodevelopmental treatment and assessment/treatment of vestibular disorders.
-I enjoy traveling, including global medical outreach in Haiti and Panama.
+I'm a board-certified Geriatric Clinical Specialist and also have advanced certification in neurodevelopmental treatment and treatment of vestibular disorders.
+I currently am a per diem Senior Physical Therapist at Kaiser Walnut Creek Medical Center.

 My association with Samuel Merritt University began as a physical therapy student in 1996.
 After graduating from the MPT program I began my clinical career in the acute care setting moving to the out-patient orthopedic and out-patient neurological settings.
 I returned to SMU in 2005 teaching part time and was hired as a full time faculty member in 2010 and core faculty in 2012.